A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Building Intuition

 \subsection{Adding super-edges}

-While adding sub-edges cannot change the hyperblock of the hypergraph, there are two types of super-edges one could consider.
+While adding sub-edges can never change the hyperblock of the hypergraph, there are two types of super-edges one could consider.
 In one case, you could add a super-edge that contains one or more toplexes; this would change the hyperblock of the hypergraph.
-Alternatively, you could add an edge $g$ that is a super-edge of a non-toplex and a sub-edge of a toplex; this would keep the hypergraph in the same hyperblock.
+Alternatively, you could add an edge $g$ that is a super-edge of a non-toplex and a sub-edge of a toplex; but this is also adding a sub-edge and would keep the hypergraph in the same hyperblock.
 We focus here on the former case rather than the latter.

 We note that adding super-edges that contain one or more toplexes is somehow the reverse of adding sub-edges; therefore, much of what was said in the prior section has implications in this section.
-For example, in the case of restricted barycentric subdivision, if your hypergraph consists of two non-comparable hyperedges, $e$ and $f$, and you add two new hyperedges, $g$ and $h$, together with two new vertices, $x$ and $y$, such that $g=e\cup f \cup \{x\}$ and $h=e \cup f \cup \{y\}$, then you will create a 1-dimensional cycle in $\bary(\H)$.
-Of course, this is not the only way to add super-edges; in fact, it is quite specific and requires the addition of two super-edges.
-In general, adding a single edge has the effect of ``coning off'' any topological structure contained in the restricted barycentric subdivision of the set of edges it contains.
+For example, in the case of ResBS, if your hypergraph consists of two non-comparable hyperedges, $e$ and $f$, and you add two new hyperedges, $g$ and $h$, together with two new vertices, $x$ and $y$, such that $g=e\cup f \cup \{x\}$ and $h=e \cup f \cup \{y\}$, then you will create a 1-dimensional cycle in $\bary_{res}(\H)$.
+Of course, this is not the only way to add super-edges; in fact, it is quite specific and requires the addition of two super-edges (and two vertices).
+In general, adding a single edge has the effect of ``coning off'' any topological structure contained in the ResBS of the set of edges it contains.

 The example in the prior section for weighted nerve persistent homology is interesting in the case of adding super-edges as well.
 The barcode for the hollow tetrahedron hypergraph $\{abc, abd, acd, bcd\}$ (without singleton and pairwise edges, Row 9) is $\PH_0=\{[3,2)\times 3, [3,-\infty)\}$, $\PH_1=\{[2,1] \times 3\}$, and $\PH_2=\{[1,-\infty)\}$.
 When $\{abcde\}$ is added (Row 19), the simplex corresponding to this large edge connects to all of the sub-edges which pulls together the components that start at $k=3$.
 This super-edge also kills the dimension 1 features, but as noted above it does not kill the dimension 2 feature.